sudzy-group/pouchable/README.md

 ## Topics to enhance
 * Change build to gulp
+* A simple web-site that will gather community around us
 * Schema documentation generation - see POC at https://goo.gl/xRVl7p
 * Search keys with multiple properties
 * Default value